paraspell/xcm-tools/packages/sdk/README.md

 ```
 Latest news:
 - ParaSpell now offers advanced asset symbol selection {symbol: "symbol"} for non duplicate assets, {symbol: Native("symbol")} or {symbol: Foreign("symbol")} if the duplicates are between native and foreign assets and {symbol: ForeignAbstract("symbol")} if the duplicates are in foreign assets only.
 You will get an error that will guide you further if you simply start with {symbol: "symbol"}.
+- You can now select assets by multilocation by simply using { multilocation: string | JSON }.
+The custom multilocation selection remains supported, but in order to use it you now have to use override - {multilocation: Override('Custom Multilocation')}.
+- The balance queries also support multilocation asset selection
 ```

 ### Builder pattern: